mikerourke/trello-for-wolves/COVERAGE.md

 The table below contains all of the available Trello routes and their status in terms of project coverage.

+### Icon Details
+👍: Task is complete/ready to test.
+📝: Indicates that there is a note associated with the item.
+🔒: Test passed the first time it was ran, but I don't want to keep running the tests.
+These usually entail things like generating keys or creating users.
+📌: Test was skipped, need to come back to it.
+💰: Premium feature that I'm not able to test (e.g. Business Class).
+🛑: Test is failing and is being worked on.

 | Id       | Resource     | Method | Path                                                      | Coded | Tested        | Documented |
 |:---------|:-------------|:-------|:----------------------------------------------------------|:-----:|:-------------:|:----------:|
 | ACT-G-01 | action       | get    | /actions/:id                                              | 👍     | 👍          | 👍         |